MilanuA/Fisher-minigame/README.md

     - Rod upgrades
 - Level system
     - Some fish can be caught only at certain levels
+- Simple saving and loading of player data

 ## Possible future features
 - Locations (different fish can be caught in different locations)
 - Baits (different baits can be used to catch different fish)
+- Saving snapshots of the game